 Why does our school support charities and local good causes?

 At Loxley C of E Community Primary School, we believe that it is important to teach children to give back to their communities and to help those in need.
-In this endeavour, we aim to support a wide range of local charities, national and worldwide causes throughout each academic year.
-Our work supporting charities also helps our children to further develop their core Christian values of Compassion, Friendship, Generosity, Hope, Justice, Respect and Thankfulness.
+In this endeavor, we aim to support a wide range of local charities, national and worldwide causes throughout each academic year.
+Our work supporting charities also helps our children to further develop their core Christian values of Community, Dignity, Hope, Joy, Peace. and Wisdom.

 Below are just some of the examples of our recent efforts for good causes...